 4. Start with a number

 Ambiguity breeds mediocrity

 The average human attention span is getting shorter than ever.
-The sooner the audience knows how they can benefit from committing to your offerings, the lower the odds that they lost interests while guessing.
+The sooner the audience knows how they can benefit from committing to your offerings, the lower the odds that they lost interest while guessing.